BlockhostOfficial/ddos-prot-mc-servers/README.md

 ##### NeoProtect

 NeoProtect is also a newer option.
 They have a panel and some more budget-friendly plans compared to TCPShield.
+Also has options for business networks.

 - [Website](https://neoprotect.net)
-- Locations: Frankfurt, Bucharest, Paris, Ashburn, Miami, Los Angeles, Tokyo
+- Locations: Frankfurt, Paris, Bucharest, Warsaw, Amsterdam, Hong Kong, Singapore, Tokyo, Chicago, Ashburn, Miami, Los Angeles, Dallas
 - Pricing type: Subscription
 - Servers: DataPacket and OVH (legacy)
 - Supports Bedrock: Yes